 While I'm not familiar with netgear, there are a few of these 'oversight' databases out there.
 Here's one that gives me problems [webmasterworld.com].

-I have spent most of the morning tracking down a contact for them.
+I tracked it a bit further through users and the list is actually CyberNOT from CyberPatrol aka Microsystems, Inc. I have spent most of the morning tracking down a contact for them.
 I have an e-mail ( email@example.com ) and a URL www.cyberpatrol.com/forms/siterev.asp to submit for removal.

 I told them my site is ICRA rated through RSAC as n0 s0 v0 l0.
 Since the meta tag is in the header I am surprised (and @#$%@#$% ticked) that the site is even listed.
 This is NOT the SE I wanted to be in.

 Here is a tidbit from their Support DB: "Problem: LittleBrother is blocking sites that should not be blocked.
 Solution: There may be banner pages or links that force the user's machine to pull content from sites that are not denied lists.
 Details: At times it may appear that LittleBrother is blocking sites that should not be blocked.
 When a web page is accessed, it may force the user's machine to call other servers for data.
 Depending on the rules set, this may trigger a block.
 For example: www.yahoo.com has banners.
 While accessing yahoo.com, the html code may tell the user's machine to access a banner from monster.com.
 However, you are blocking job search sites.
 This will trigger a block."

 This pretty much kills most advertising solution on the web.
 I am surprised CJ and LinkShare is not up in arms against this...